Dewald15/UserManagementSystem/README.md

 ### Purpose

 The primary purpose of the User Management System is to provide a platform for managing user data efficiently.
-It allows users to perform CRUD operations on user records, enabling administrators or authorized personnel to create, retrieve, update, and delete user information as needed.
+It allows users to perform CRUD operations on user records to create, retrieve, update, and delete user information as needed.

 ### Features

 - **User CRUD Operations:** Perform Create, Read, Update, and Delete operations on user records.
-- **Secure Authentication:** Implement secure authentication mechanisms to ensure only authorized users can access the system.
-- **Role-based Access Control:** Manage user roles and permissions to control access to system functionalities.
 - **User Interface:** Provide a user-friendly interface using JSPs for seamless interaction with the system.
 - **Scalability:** Designed to be scalable to accommodate a growing number of users and data.
 - **Reliability:** Ensure reliability in data storage and retrieval through robust database operations.